C# Factory Method

 2) The new keyword makes it difficult to swap out implementations

 The new keyword also makes it difficult to swap out implementations.
-If you introduced a new implementation or replace an existing one, you need to update the client code.
-This violates the open-closed principle.
+If you introduce a new implementation or replace an existing one, you must the client code, violating the open-closed principle.

-On the other hand, using the Factory Method makes it easier to swap out implementations without having to modify the client code.
+On the other hand, using the Factory Method makes it easier to swap out implementations without modifying the client code.

-The reason is that the client code only needs to know the factory interface and can use it to create objects without knowing the specific implementation being used.
+The reason is that the client code only needs to know the factory interface and can use it to create objects without knowing the specific implementation.

 C# Factory Method design pattern example